Data can be uploaded into the platform via the question builder or directly through the data library.

 When using a source-specific format, simply export your data from the relevant application and avoid making any changes to the exported file before uploading it to Relative Insight.

-Files that have not been directly exported from a listed data source can be uploaded using one of the generic formats - Smart Upload, Relative Insight or Text.
-Learn more about using generic formats below.
+Files that have not been directly exported from a listed data source can be uploaded using one of the generic formats - learn more about using generic formats below.

 Uploading from the project screen